Last Updated on April 9, 2023 by Andrew Pirie

 More Sports Heroes

 Francisco Zarcal, a USAFFE member, and police officer Martin Roxas.
-Were the only other boxers besides De Castro whose names were etched on the bronze marker with Jose Miranda joining Lobregat as sports hero in football.
+Were the only other boxers besides De Castro whose names were etched on the bronze marker with Jose Miranda joining Lobregat as a sports hero in football.

 The Lobregat football field in Makati where the statue of the late former Sen. Benigno Aquino, father of President P-Noy, is located, was named after soccer great Virgilio Lobregat.